 - One or both of the child's biological parents are unable to provide them with adequate care and should not have custody rights.

 At The Law Office of Alexandra White, P.C., our attorneys can help you try and obtain custody rights for a child you are supporting.
-To schedule a consultation with our team and learn more, contact us online or via phone at (303) 647-4245.
+To schedule a free consultation with our team and learn more, contact us online or via phone at (303) 647-4245.